iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

 ```

 The launcher will search for any suitable test according the attached plugins and will proceed to execute the resulting
 test iti.kukumo.test.gherkin.plan.
-However, bear in mind that Kukumo do nothing by itself, so we need to, at least, provide a test discovery
+However, bear in mind that Wakamiti do nothing by itself, so we need to, at least, provide a test discovery
 plugin and a step library plugin in order to get a successful execution.

 A proper example would be the following:
 ```
 kukumo -modules iti.kukumo:kukumo-gherkin:1.0.0 iti.kukumo:kukumo-rest:1.0.0
 ```
-This way, Kukumo will search for any Gherkin (`.feature`) file in the current folder and sub-folders, and it will try to
+This way, Wakamiti will search for any Gherkin (`.feature`) file in the current folder and sub-folders, and it will try to
 build and execute a test iti.kukumo.test.gherkin.plan with REST-related steps.

 > **INFO**
-> The Kukumo Launcher will create a folder named `.kukumo` in the current folder in order to store libraries and pass
+> The Wakamiti Launcher will create a folder named `.kukumo` in the current folder in order to store libraries and pass
 > them to the Java classpath.
 You can delete this folder safely, but it will be recreated every time the launcher is
 > executed.

 There is an alternative to typing the required modules every time: use a local configuration file.
 If you create a file
-in the current folder using the default name `kukumo.yaml`, you can configure every Kukumo property inside instead of
+in the current folder using the default name `kukumo.yaml`, you can configure every Wakamiti property inside instead of
 passing them as command-line arguments:

 ###### kukumo.yaml